Maury Wills: Personal life

-In his 1962 autobiography, On the Run: The Never Dull and Often Shocking Life of Maury Wills, Wills discussed his love affair with actress Doris Day.
-Day denied this in her 1976 autobiography Doris Day: Her Own Story.
+In his 1992 autobiography, On the Run: The Never Dull and Often Shocking Life of Maury Wills, Wills discussed his love affair with actress Doris Day.
+Day had previously denied this in her 1976 autobiography Doris Day: Her Own Story.

 Wills abused alcohol and cocaine until 1989.
 He wrote in his autobiography, "In 3 1/2 years, I spent more than $1 million of my own money on cocaine."
 In December 1983, Wills was arrested for cocaine possession after his former girlfriend, Judy Aldrich, had reported her car stolen.
 During a search of the car, police found a vial allegedly containing .06 grams of cocaine and a water pipe.
 The charge was dismissed three months later on the grounds of insufficient evidence.
 The Dodgers organization paid for a drug treatment program, but Wills walked out and continued to use drugs until he began a relationship with Angela George, who encouraged him to begin a vitamin therapy program.
 The two later married.

 Wills is the father of former major leaguer Bump Wills, who played for the Texas Rangers and Chicago Cubs for six seasons.
-Due to a salacious anecdote in the elder Wills' autobiography, the two had a falling out, but as of 2004 occasionally spoke.
+Due to a salacious anecdote in the elder Wills's autobiography, the two had a falling out, but as of 2004 occasionally spoke.

 In 2009, Wills was honored by Washington, D.C., and Cardozo Senior High School with the renaming of the former Banneker Recreation Field as Maury Wills Field.
 The field was completely renovated and serves as Cardozo's home diamond.
 The Maury Wills Museum in Fargo, North Dakota, at Newman Outdoor Field, home of the Fargo-Moorhead RedHawks, opened in 2001 and closed in 2017 when he retired.

-Wills died at his home in Sedona, Arizona, on September 19, 2022, at age 89 just two weeks shy of his 90th birthday.
+Wills died at his home in Sedona, Arizona, on September 19, 2022, at age 89, just two weeks shy of his 90th birthday.